yadomkar/CS255/Homework1/solution.md

 ### Analysis
 **Time Complexity:** $O(n)$
 - Where n is the size of the input array.
-- We traverse the input array once to compute frequencies.
+- The algorithm iterates through the input array once to compute frequencies.
 After this, processing on the frequency array is in constant time due to its fixed size.

 **Space Complexity:** $O(1)$
-- As the frequency array is of fixed size, we only use constant space.
+- As the frequency array is of fixed size, the algorithm uses constant space.

 ---